edgio-docs/edgio-docs/src/guides/v7/getting_started.md

     -   Manage and deploy changes to your CDN configuration [through our CLI](#creating-a-property--cli-without-automation-).
 -   **Interact with a sample Next.js, Nuxt3, Astro, Remix, Qwik, or Vue project on {{ PRODUCT }}.**

-    Use our CLI to take a CDN-as-code approach when managing your CDN configuration.
-[Set up this sample project](#creating-a-property--sample-project-) by connecting an existing Github repository to {{ PRODUCT }}.
+    [Set up a sample project](#creating-a-property--sample-project-) by autogenerating a Github repository and connecting it to {{ PRODUCT }}.
+This project uses our CLI to take a CDN-as-code approach for CDN configuration management.

 ### Creating a Property ({{ PORTAL }}) {/*creating-a-property-*/}